 VII.
-TRENDS OF NONCOMPLIANCE
+EVALUATING TRENDS FOR SYSTEMIC PROBLEMS

-A. After IPP document a noncompliance, they are to consider whether the noncompliance is associated with previous noncompliances at that establishment.
+- A. When IPP determine that an NR is associated with one or more previous findings (i.e., NRs or other findings that did not result in a noncompliance), IPP are to assess the significance of their findings and observations in the context of the establishment's food safety system.
+IPP are to document how the noncompliance is related to previous NRs or other findings within the establishment in the inspection notes feature of PHIS and are to work with their FLS to determine how their findings affect the overall food safety system.
+The FLS is to notify the DO when the findings demonstrate concerns for potential systemic problems, as instructed in Section VIII, below. - B. After IPP document a noncompliance, they are to consider whether the noncompliance is associated with previous noncompliances at that establishment.
 For each NR, IPP are to use the NR reporting tools in PHIS to identify previous NRs that might be associated with the current NR.
 IPP are to refer to the PHIS User Guide for instructions on how to use the PHIS tools for this purpose.